inflection-engineering/website/src/pages/why-us.md

 Your systems are strained.
 Your team is stretched.
 What worked six months ago doesn't scale to the next six.

 Fighting fires all day leaves **no time for strategy**.
-We've fought these fires before — we land running, take problems off your hands, resolve them, _and_ grow your team so you don't need to step in again.

-We work in **fixed engagements**.
-We solve the immediate crisis.
-We transfer knowledge.
-We don't stay longer than we're needed.
+We land running and take problems off your hands.
+We resolve them, grow your team to handle the next time, then leave.

 This is what we're built for: the high-stakes inflection points where the right partner makes all the difference.